-Inspired by the tropics and the palm-shaded outdoors, pack up the kids and plan a trip to Flamingo Gardens, also known as the Botanical Gardens and Everglades Wildlife Sanctuary.
+If you’re inspired by the tropics and the palm-shaded outdoors, pack up the kids and plan a trip to Flamingo Gardens, also known as the Botanical Gardens and Everglades Wildlife Sanctuary.
 Located in the Fort Lauderdale area, the attraction is situated on 60 verdant acres.
 Look for the state’s tallest trees — so-called Champions — in the arboretum at one of the oldest botanical gardens in South Florida.
 Be sure to check on special Flamingo Gardens Events because popular weekends such as the early-April International Orchid and Bromeliad Show tend to sell out.

-Wildlife lovers delight exploring the adjoining Everglades Wildlife Sanctuary with over 90 native wildlife species.
+Wildlife lovers delight exploring the adjoining Flamingo Gardens Everglades Wildlife Sanctuary with over 85 native wildlife species.
 The sanctuary provides a home for permanently injured and non-releasable birds and animals.
-These Gardens and surrounding sanctuary are now a historical landmark whose mission is to protect, preserve, and provide education about Florida’s natural plants and wildlife.
-Besides walking paths, there is a narrated tram tour through 42-acres of nature.
+These Gardens and surrounding sanctuary are now a historical landmark whose mission is to protect, preserve and provide education about Florida’s natural plants and wildlife.
+Besides walking paths, there is a narrated tram tour through 42 acres of nature.

 Exploring Flamingo Gardens isn’t a passive pursuit.
 Hop off the tram, hike some walkways on foot, and then re-board to head back to the station.
 (The whole ride is 25 minutes and it leaves every half hour.)
-Keep an eye out for wildlife include a black bear, otters, panthers, bobcats, parrots, macaws, cockatoos, storks, swans,cranes, geese, ibis, turtles, tortoises, and more.
+Keep an eye out for wildlife including a black bear, otters, panthers, bobcats, parrots, macaws, cockatoos, storks, swans,cranes, geese, ibis, turtles, tortoises and more.
 Kids dying to see flamingos can look for a setting of waterfalls and tropical vegetation.
 Get up close and personal, and let your kids feed the flamingos onsite.

 If you’re going to be in the area for a few weeks, or just want to hit surrounding adventures several times during your stay, ask about the South Florida (SF) Adventure Pass.
-Active annually through 2020 until the pandemic hit, many locals expect the pass to return this summer, again providing discounted admission during the May to October season to Flamingo Gardens, Xtreme Action Park, Sawgrass Recreational Park, Young at Art Museum and Perez Art Museum, Miami.
+Active annually through 2020 until the pandemic hit, many locals expect the pass to return this summer, again providing discounted admission during the May to October season to Flamingo Gardens, Xtreme Action Park, Sawgrass Recreational Park and Butterfly World.

 Note that the four attractions participating in the pass are currently open with COVID-19 safety protocols in place.
 Buy tickets online prior to visiting and inquire about the array of discounts for multi-fay visits, Florida residents and entry coupons.
 You will have plenty to enjoy all spring and summer long.
 More details about the passes and how to purchase them may be found at South Florida Adventure Pass.

 Dear Reader: This page may contain affiliate links which may earn a commission if you click through and make a purchase.
 Our independent journalism is not influenced by any advertiser or commercial initiative unless it is clearly marked as sponsored content.
 As travel products change, please be sure to reconfirm all details and stay up to date with current events to ensure a safe and successful trip.